Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 ## Course 8 week 2 (Put it to work, Prepare for cybersecurity jobs)

-1. What security term describes the identification of a potential security event, training it, and handing it
+1. What security term describes the identification of a potential security event, training it, and handing it off to more experienced team member ?
+	Incident escalation

+2.